-To be able to make reasonable adaptations to assessment and intervention processes to accommodate service users with cognitive difficulties (e.g., mild learning disabilities, individuals with acquired brain injuries and older adults).
+To be able to make reasonable adaptations to assessment and intervention processes to accommodate service users with mild learning disabilities and older adults.

 To contribute to new methods of service delivery, in order to encourage optimal opportunities for access to service for vulnerable client groups.